skule/bylaws/README.md

 5. Bylaw 5 - *The Commercial Operations Bylaw*
 6. Bylaw 6 - *The Search and Review Committee Bylaw*
 7. Bylaw 7 - *The Discipline Clubs and Class Representatives Bylaw*

+If you have any questions with regards to Bylaws 1,2,4,5,6,7, please contact the Speaker at speaker@skule.ca.
+Any questions with regards to Bylaw 3, should be directed to the Chief Returning Officer at cro@skule.ca.